Euclidean plane and its relatives; a minimalist introduction: Angles

-Before formulating the axioms, we need to develop a language which makes possible rigorously talk about angle measure.
+Our next goal is to introduce angles and angle measures; after that, the statement \textit{``we can measure angles''} will become rigorous; see (\ref{preaxiomIII}) in Section~\ref{preaxioms}.

+An ordered pair of half-lines that start at the same point is called an \emph{angle}.
+The angle $AOB$ (also denoted by $\angle AOB$) is the pair of half-lines $[OA)$ and $[OB)$; the point $O$ is called the \emph{vertex} of the angle.

-Intuitively, the angle measure of an angle is how much one has to rotate the first half-line counterclockwise so it gets the position of the second half-line of the angle.
+Intuitively, the angle measure tells how much one has to rotate the first half-line counterclockwise, so it gets the position of the second half-line of the angle.
+The full turn is assumed to be $2\cdot\pi$; it corresponds to the angle measure in radians. \footnote{For now, you can think of $\pi$ as a the size of a half-turn in specific units.
+Its numerical value, $\pi\approx 3.14$, is not essential at this stage.}